-If the student(s) desires to appeal the College's determination that he/she committed a conduct violation, the student(s) must initiate the formal written appeal process and submit the written appeal with supporting documentation within ten (10) College business days of receiving the written notice, or the student(s) will waive his/her right to appeal.
+If the student(s) desires to appeal the college's determination that he/she committed a conduct violation, the student(s) must initiate the formal written appeal process and submit the written appeal with supporting documentation within 10 college business days of receiving the written notice, or the student(s) will waive his/her right to appeal.

-The student's(s') appeal must include the following written documentation and be submitted to the Director of Student Affairs:
+The student's(s') appeal must include the following written documentation and be submitted to the person responsible for student affairs:

-- Date letter submitted
+- Date letter submitted.

-- Student name
+- Student name.

-- Course name, course number and semester
+- Course name, course number and semester.

-- Faculty or staff member name
+- Faculty or staff member name.

-- Date of the meeting with the faculty or staff member
+- Date of the meeting with the faculty or staff member.

-- Reason for further appeal
+- Reason for further appeal.

-- Desired outcome
+- · Desired outcome.

-- A copy of the written notice (Level Two)
+- A copy of the written notice (Level Two).